-Before you set sail, you can explore the ship from your laptop or computer on our website, where you’ll find detailed deck plans for each ship in our fleet.
+If it’s your first time on a cruise, you can explore the ship from your laptop or computer on our website, where you’ll find detailed deck plans for each ship in our fleet.
 You’ll find there’s no shortage of entertainment, bars, lounges, or fine dining restaurants for you to explore.

 Spaces on board were designed specifically for gathering together, whether you’re seeing a live show, marveling at a performer as they twist and flip at Eden on Celebrity Edge, or dining al fresco at the Lawn Club Grill.

-On sea days, depending on the ship you’ll be cruising on, you can brush up on your basketball, ping-pong, or golf-putting skills, join a friendly game of croquet or bocce at the Lawn Club, or play pool volleyball with ship officers.
+On sea days, depending on the ship you’ll be cruising on, you can brush up on your basketball, pickleball, ping-pong, or golf-putting skills, join a friendly game of croquet or bocce at the Lawn Club, or play pool volleyball with ship officers.